musevlt/mpdaf/doc/cube.rst

   In [2]: small = obj1[:,0:2,0:3]

   In [3]: small.shape

+  @verbatim
   In [7]: for sp in iter_spe(small):
      ...:     print sp.data.max()
      ...:

-In this example, we have extracted sucessively all six spectra of the small datacube and printed their peak value.
+In this example, we have extracted successively all six spectra of the small datacube and printed their peak value.

 Now let's use it to perform the computation of the continuum datacube.
 We start by creating an empty datacube with the same dimensions than the original one, but without variance information (using the `colne <mpdaf.obj.DataArray.clone>` function).
-Using two spectrum iterors we extract iteratively all input spectra (sp) and (still empty) continuum spectrum (co).
+Using two spectrum iterators we extract iteratively all input spectra (sp) and (still empty) continuum spectrum (co).
 For each extracted spectrum we just fit the continuum and save it to the continuum datacube.:

 .. ipython::
   :okwarning:

   In [1]: cont1 = obj1.clone(data_init=np.empty, var_init=np.zeros)

   In [2]: for sp, co in zip(iter_spe(obj1), iter_spe(cont1)):
      ...:     co[:] = sp.poly_spec(5)

 And that's it, we have now the continuum datacube.
 Note that we have used the co[:] = sp.poly_spec(5) assignment rather than the more intuitive co = sp.poly_spec(5) assignment.
-The use of co[:] is mandatory otherwise the continnum spectra co is created but not written into the cont1 datacube.
+The use of co[:] is mandatory otherwise the continuum spectra co is created but not written into the cont1 datacube.

 But, the better way to compute the continuum datacube is to use the `loop_spe_multiprocessing <mpdaf.obj.Cube.loop_spe_multiprocessing>` that automatically loop on spectrum using multiprocessing: